near/docs/docs/6.integrator/faq.md

 The [JS implementation is here](https://github.com/near/near-api-js/blob/d7f0cb87ec320b723734045a4ee9d17d94574a19/src/providers/json-rpc-provider.ts#L73).
 Note that in this RPC interface you can specify the finality requirement (whether to query the latest state or finalized state).

-For custody purposes, it is recommended not to rely on latest state but only what is finfalized.
+For custody purposes, it is recommended not to rely on latest state but only what is finalized.

 ## Fees {#fees}